sameersbn/docker-gitlab-ci-runner/README.md

 # Deploy Keys

-The image automatically generates a deploy keys for the `root` user and these keys are available at the data volume at `/home/gitlab_ci_runner/data/.ssh`.
+The image automatically generates a deploy keys for the `gitlab_ci_runner` user and these keys are available at the data volume at `/home/gitlab_ci_runner/data/.ssh`.
 You can overwrite these keys if you wish to do so.

 If the runner needs to access a private git repo then add the generated public key to your projects deploy keys so that the runner can clone the required repos.